Brazil nut

-Brazil nut (Bertholletia excelsa) refers to a South American tree in the family Lecythidaceae as well as the tree's commercially-harvested edible seeds.
+Brazil nut (Bertholletia excelsa) refers to a South American tree of the monotypic genus Bertholletia in the family Lecythidaceae as well as the tree's commercially-harvested edible seeds.
 It is one of the largest and longest-lived trees in the Amazon rainforest.
 The fruit and its nutshell – containing the edible nut – are relatively large and weigh as much as 2 kg in total.
 As food, Brazil nuts are notable for diverse content of micronutrients, especially a high amount of selenium.
 The wood of the Brazil nut tree is prized for its quality in carpentry, flooring, and heavy construction.

-In 2023, Brazil and Bolivia combined produced 91% of the world total of Brazil nuts.
+In 2024, the world production of Brazil nuts was 79,736 tonnes, with Brazil and Bolivia combined accounting for 87% of the total.